BadMannersXYZ/upload-generator/README.md

 ### Description files

-In order to parse descriptions, you need a configuration file (default path is `./config.json`) with the websites you wish to upload to and your username there.
+In order to parse descriptions, you need a configuration file (default path is `./config.json`) with the websites you wish to upload to, and your username there.
 For example:

 ```json
 {